What the odor is not: Estimation by elimination: Discussion

-According to our decoding model, performance at estimating and discriminating complex odors should increase with the size of the olfactory receptor repertoire.
-So, while performance might be similar at low odor complexity, say between humans and dogs or mice, these animals should be better than humans at discriminating more complex odors as they have 2.5 times more olfactory receptor types.
-Thus, while comparing performance between species, one should account for odor complexity as well as the total number of receptors.
-This prediction can be tested by studying odor discrimination thresholds as a function of odor complexity for animals with olfactory receptor repertoires of different sizes.
+Our model suggests that estimation and discrimination of complex odors should improve with the size of the receptor repertoire.
+For example, while humans, dogs and mice might perform similarly at low odor complexity, the latter animals should be better than humans at discriminating more complex odors as they have 2.5 times more receptor types.
+The quantitative predictions for our model can be determined by studying odor discrimination thresholds as a function of odor complexity for receptor repertoires of different sizes.

-Our results suggest that the brain may indeed be able to discriminate the detailed composition of odors, contrary to our usual experience of olfaction as a synthetic sense.
-In fact behavioral experiments do show that it is possible to discriminate complex odors that differ by just a few components \cite{jinks1999limit, bushdid2014humans}.
-If our decoding algorithm is realized in the brain, all odors that bind to an inactive receptor type should be eliminated.
-A way of testing this prediction would be to block a specific receptor type pharmacologically, or via optogenetic suppression of the associated glomerulus.
-Our theory predicts that animals will then tend to behave as if ligands that bind to this receptor are absent, even if other receptors do bind them.
-Finally, in our model odors can be very well decoded (yellow regions in Figs.~\ref{fig:binaryScheme},\ref{fig:continuousScheme}) if they are composed of fewer than $K_{{\rm max}}$ components, where $K_{{\rm max}}$ is determined by the number of receptor types ($N_r$) and the fraction of them that bind on average to the typical odorant ($s$).
-This prediction can be tested by measuring $N_r$ and $s$ for different species and then characterizing discrimination performance between odors of complexity bigger and smaller than $K_{{\rm max}}$.
-We illustrated this for mouse in Fig.~\ref{fig:Test}.
+Our model also suggests that the information needed for discriminating odor composition may be present in combinatorial receptor representations, contrary to our usual experience of olfaction as a synthetic sense.
+In fact experiments do show that complex odors differing by just a few components can be discriminated in some circumstances \cite{jinks1999limit, bushdid2014humans}.
+If the principles underpinning our algorithm are reflected in the brain, as suggested by the analogy with our network model, odors that bind to inactive receptor types should be largely eliminated.
+We could test this by blocking receptor types pharmacologically, or via optogenetic suppression, and expect that animals will behave as if odorants binding to suppressed receptors are absent, even if other receptors do bind them.
+Finally, in our model, odors can be decoded well (yellow regions in Figs.~\ref{fig:binaryScheme},\ref{fig:continuousScheme},\ref{fig:NeuralModel}) if they have fewer than $K_{{\rm max}}$ components, where $K_{{\rm max}}$ is determined by the number of receptor types ($N_{\rm R}$) and the fraction of them that bind to typical odorants ($s$).
+We can test this by measuring $N_{\rm R}$ and $s$ for different species and characterizing discrimination performance between odors of complexity bigger and smaller than $K_{{\rm max}}$ (see Fig.~\ref{fig:Test}).